ianlamb/resume/README.md

 Tools & Interfaces Tech Lead

--   Lead and mentored a small cross-cutting team that builds front-end web tools for development operations and customers-alike to manage game services.
+-   Led and mentored a small cross-cutting team that builds front-end web tools for development operations and customers-alike to manage game services.
 -   Organised online presence and pair programming routines to integrate and connect distributed team members.
 -   Established UI development practices to ensure UX consistency across a suite of admin panels.
 -   Collaborated with back-end engineers to develop the login and administrative experiences for a player auth and identity provider, enabling cross-platform gameplay and account-linking.
 Over 1.5M accounts were created through this system during _Scavengers_ Early Access.